EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 This blog post covers a **KQL query that unifies all of these signals** into one answer.

-It’s like running a security investigation with **multiple witnesses instead of one sleepy intern.**

 <br/><br/><br/><br/>

 # 🛠️ Query Breakdown